I can confidently say that I’ve found Feather’s AS D2 to be a damn-near perfect double-edge safety razor, I’ll explain.

 But after trying two dozen different razors, I personally find 23c to be not as aggressive as I want it to be.
 Now if we compare it to the AS D2, the latter is a bit more aggressive and gets a bit closer to my skin (which I tend to prefer now).

 If we talk about the construction, yes, the Merkur 23c has a tad longer handle but I do fine with the feather AS D2’s middle-ground of a handle length.
-Build-Quality wise, Feather is superior in every way, sure 23c is shiny chrome-plated but the stainless steel construction of Feather AS-D2 and feel it gives in the hand is just phenomenal.
+Build-Quality wise, Feather is superior in every way, sure 23c is shiny chrome-plated but the stainless steel construction of Feather AS-D2 and the feel it gives in the hand is just phenomenal.